Germany: Culture

-Culture in German states has been shaped by major intellectual and popular currents in Europe, both religious and secular, and their scientists, writers and philosophers have played a significant role in the development of Western thought.
+Culture in German states has been shaped by major intellectual and popular currents in Europe, both religious and secular, and German scientists, writers and philosophers have played a significant role in the development of Western thought.
 Global opinion polls from the BBC revealed that Germany is recognised for having the most positive influence in the world in 2013 and 2014.

 Germany is well known for such folk festivals as the Oktoberfest and Christmas customs, which include Advent wreaths, Christmas pageants, Christmas trees, Stollen cakes, and other practices.
 As of 2025, UNESCO inscribed 55 properties in Germany on the World Heritage List.
 There are a number of public holidays in Germany determined by each state; 3 October has been a national day of Germany since 1990, celebrated as the Tag der Deutschen Einheit (German Unity Day).